srmcnutt/ise_device_inventory/readme.md

 ```

 This tool extracts all of your devices from ISE
-and creates an Ansible compatible YAML inventory file
+and creates an Ansible compatible YAML inventory file.

 ---------------------------------------------------------------------------

 # Installation and setup

-before you can fire up the tool you'll need to complete this short checklist:
+Before you can fire up the tool you'll need to complete this short checklist:

 - enable ERS in ISE